Electronic correlations and flattened band in magnetic Weyl semimetal candidate Co3Sn2S2

 \textbf{Single-crystal growth.} The Co$_{3}$Sn$_{2}$S$_{2}$ single crystals were grown by a self-flux method.
 High-purity elemental Co, Sn and S with a molar ratio of 3:2:2 were put into an alumina crucible and then sealed in a quartz tube under high vacuum.
 The quartz tube was slowly heated to 637 K and maintained for two days due to the high vapor pressure of sulfur.
 Afterwards, the quartz tube was heated to 1273 K within 10 hours and then slowly cooled down to 973 K before switching off the furnace.
 Shining crystal faces can be obtained by cleaving the Co$_{3}$Sn$_{2}$S$_{2}$ single crystals.

 \textbf{Kramers-Kronig transformation.} The $\sigma_{1}$(\emph{$\omega$}) were obtained by the Kramers-Kronig transformation of the \textit{R}($\omega$).
 A Hagen-Rubens relation was used for low-energy extrapolation, and a $\omega^{-0.15}$ dependence was used for high-energy extrapolation up to 80000 meV, above which a $\omega^{-4}$ dependence was employed.
-The reciprocal value of the obtained $\sigma_{1}$(\emph{$\omega$}) = 0 at each temperature coincides with the direct current resistivity obtained by the transport measurements (see Fig. S2b of Supplementary Information), which indicates that the Kramers-Kronig transformation of the \textit{R}($\omega$) here is reliable.
+The reciprocal value of the obtained $\sigma_{1}$(\emph{$\omega$} = 0) at each temperature coincides with the direct current resistivity obtained by the transport measurements (see Supplementary Fig. 2b), which indicates that the Kramers-Kronig transformation of the \textit{R}($\omega$) here is reliable.

-\textbf{Calculating the scattering rate spectra.} The scattering rate spectra 1/$\tau$(\emph{$\omega$}) can be obtained by performing the extended Drude analysis of the optical data according to equation (9) in Ref. \cite{Basov3}: